NehorayMelamed/UniversialLabel/readme.md

 ## New and Last Updates
-- nehoray - support getting dict of models and their classes via get_available_models_with_classes function fix regev loading in factory_detection_interface.py
-- nehoray - update the req and the readme.md
-- nehoray - null
+- nehoray - support pass sahi with costume parameters per models - see UL class
+- OpenGeos model was added
+- SAM was added
+- Dino-X was added
+- save multy segmentations models results

 ## Planned Features

 - **Model Enhancements**:
-  - Support for more models including TREX and OPENGEOS.
+  - Support for more models including TREX and SAM2.
   - Improvements to the SegSelector algorithm.
+  - Support classes_cleaner - which will return only the desired user input classes
+  - Support auto Models selector base on the angle

 - **Docker Support**: Background Docker integration for running models as services.
 - **Testing**: Additional unit tests for model reliability.